 - Missing teeth — Replacing missing teeth doesn’t qualify as truly “cosmetic,” but this is surely a part of a cosmetic upgrade for your smile.
-If you’re missing a tooth or two, Dr. Brown believes dental implants are far and away the best replacement option.
+If you’re missing a tooth or two, our team believes dental implants are far and away the best replacement option.
 Just look at the name of our practice!
 If you are missing a series of teeth a bridge, or even a partial denture, can be used.

 - Tooth color — Every smile makeover at Implant Dentistry of Florida includes teeth whitening.
 It’s usually our first procedure because whitening returns your teeth to their natural whiteness.
 From there we can match other pieces of the puzzle, such as porcelain veneers, to your natural, whitened tooth color.
 If your teeth are stained beneath the enamel, possibly from a reaction to tetracycline as a child, we can cover the stained fronts with porcelain veneers.